-The Council adopted the 2020 Addendum to the 2014 Fish and Wildlife Program in October 2020.
-Preparation for the next amendment to the Program will begin internally in late 2024 with the public process anticipated to begin in early 2025.
-The Council is to amend its Fish and Wildlife Program, relying on recommendations from fish and wildlife agencies and tribes, and others.
-This work will require extra Council meeting days and extra travel for members and staff in 2025 and 2026.
-This will include holding formal hearings and consultations, likely late in 2025 or early in 2026.
+The Council last amended its Fish and Wildlife Program in 2020 and has been preparing for the next amendment process as specified in the Northwest Power Act.
+This process officially commenced in January 2025 with a formal call to the region for recommendations.
+This work will require extra Council meeting days and extra travel for members and staff in 2026.
+This includes holding formal hearings and consultations with regional partners, likely late in 2025 or early in 2026.
+Staff estimates the amended Program will be completed by mid-2026.